vmware-archive/meta-buildpack/README.md

+# meta-buildpack is no longer actively maintained by VMware.

 > <b>NOTE: Meta-buildback is being deprecated</b><br/>
 > Changes to the core CloudFoundry lifecycle process are making it hard to guarantee
 > on-going compatibility with meta-buildpack and decorators.
 Some of the use cases for